Carl Gustaf Emil Mannerheim: Ancestry

 The Mannerheims, originally from Germany as Marhein, became Swedish noblemen in 1693.
 In the latter part of the 18th century, they moved to Finland, which was then an integral part of Sweden.
 For a long time, it was thought that the Mannerheim family came from the Netherlands.
 King Charles XI of Sweden ennobled Augustin Marhein in 1693 at which time the family name Marhein was changed to Mannerheim.

 After Sweden lost Finland to the Russian Empire in 1809, Mannerheim's great-grandfather, Count Carl Erik Mannerheim (1759–1837), son of the Commandant Johan Augustin Mannerheim, became the first head of the executive of the newly-autonomous Grand Duchy of Finland, an office that preceded that of the contemporary Prime Minister.
 His grandfather, Carl Gustaf Mannerheim (1797–1854), was an entomologist and jurist.

-Mannerheim's father, Carl Robert, Count Mannerheim (1835–1914), was both a playwright and industrialist, with modest success in both endeavours.
+Mannerheim's father, Count Carl Robert Mannerheim (1835–1914), was both a playwright and industrialist, with modest success in both endeavours.
 He was an exception to the family's tradition as he never became a soldier or an official.
 Carl Robert Mannerheim was known for his radical political views, and when he inherited the title of Graf from his father, the officials disapproved of him, thinking of him as political satirist.
 As a man with a sharp wit, Carl Robert Mannerheim clearly expressed his view of the Russian authorities.
 He spent a lot of time abroad, but after turning 50 years old, he moved to Helsinki, founded a shop selling office machinery of the "Systema" brand, and proved to be a busy and systematic businessman.

 In 1862 Carl Robert Mannerheim married Hedvig Charlotta Hélène von Julin (1842–1881), the daughter of a wealthy industrialist, John von Julin (1787–1853).
 The Julin family had also moved to Finland from Sweden.
 The Mannerheim couple had seven children, four sons and three daughters: Sophie Mannerheim, Carl Mannerheim, Carl Gustaf Emil Mannerheim (1867-1951), Johan Mannerheim, Eva Sparre, Anna Mannerheim (1872-1886) and August Mannerheim (1873-1910).
 Carl Robert Mannerheim had a further daughter by his second wife Sofia Nordenstam (1849-1915), Marguerite (Kissie) Gripenberg (1884-1958).